spotted lanternfly side view

 Spotted lanternfly was first discovered in Berks County, Pennsylvania in 2014.
 A shipment of stone imported from Asia was contaminated with spotted lanternfly egg masses.
 Despite quarantine efforts, spotted lanternfly became established and continued to spread throughout southeastern Pennsylvania.
 It is now moving into nearby states including Maryland, Virginia, Delaware, and New Jersey.

-• Cornell University maintains the most current map of spotted lanternfly locations and quarantine areas in the US Northeast.
+• Cornell University maintains a map of spotted lanternfly locations and quarantine areas in the US Northeast.

 • Based on climate data, most of the eastern half of the United States as well as California, Washington, and Oregon have suitable conditions for spotted lanternflies to expand their range.
 Refer to Lanternflies on the Move by University of Maryland by Professor Emeritus Dr. Michael Raupp.